The best Google Pixel 3 and 3 XL deals to pre-order now

-Since the first version of the Pixel was released two years ago, Google's smartphone launches have been the cause of great excitement and speculation.
-Today has been the turn of the Google Pixel 3 and bigger brother Pixel 3 XL, and we've rounded up the best deals you can get in the early running.
+Say hello to Google's latest flagship smartphone - the Google Pixel 3.
+Since the search giant's Pixel range replaced the Nexus branding a few short years ago, they've become a genuine contender for mobile phone greatness.
+And now it's the turn of the Pixel 3 and bigger brother Pixel 3 XL to enhance the legacy - and we've rounded up the best deals you can pre-order in the early running.

 So what's it like then, the new Google Pixel 3?
-In all honesty, not massively different to the Google Pixel 2 (deals for which can be found here).
+In all honesty, not massively different to the Google Pixel 2.
 Those large bezels remain on the regular version - although they've now disappeared for the Pixel 3 XL - but the screen has increased to 5.4 inches and the resolution is cranked up to 1080 x 2160.
 And it seems a lot of effort in the design has gone into improving the already market-leading cameras.

 But before that, news of an exclusive deal - the likes of which you won't find anywhere else.
 We've teamed up with Mobile Phones Direct to bring you a fantastic early Google Pixel 3 deal to pre-order today: